zaria24/prophit-profits/README.md

 # Profit Prophets Stock Trading Platform

+***edits to be made***
+Changes needed to be made for Functional Document PRIOR TO IT3:
+    - how to download to a computer
+    - terminal changes to get it to function based on the device (MACOS/Windows)

 ## **Description**
 This application is an easy to use stock trading software that automates the buying and selling of stocks - Amazon, Apple, Google, META, Microstoft, Tesla.